 A few years ago, I had the distinct honor to get his personal description of this early history on video.
 Unique in that it is a leadership perspective that starts when he was president of Ion Physics Corporation.
 In 1971, he founded Extrion which was a division of Varian (at this writing, part of Applied Materials).
 Varian brought the funding prowess and Peter brought the technical expertise for Extrion to be one of the first companies to profitably monetize the early ion implant market.
 Then in a story, not unlike the Fairchild brain-drain, he left in 1978 to start-up Nova Associates (now Axcelis Corporation) to build high current ion implanters.
 The dominance of these two companies is also a story of regional strength, as it all happened on the far North Shore of Boston between Beverly and Gloucester, MA.
 Dr. Rose’s two companies beat out all competitors in Texas, Europe, and Japan.

-In the video, Remembering Peter Rose with a conversation on the Creation of an Industry, we talked about the development of the Ion Implant Industry and the business and technical challenges he faced.
+Remembering Peter Rose with a conversation on the Creation of an Industry, we talked about the development of the Ion Implant Industry and the business and technical challenges he faced.
 In it, you will see a man of great integrity who was respected by competitors and loved by many he worked for.
 His is a man who made a difference.

 5 Apr 2017

 The contents of this release are approved for use by media for news purposes identifying VLSIresearch as the source.
 No advertising or promotional use of this release by corporations can be used without VLSIresearch approval.
 All trademarks, service marks, and logos are the property of VLSI Research Inc or their respective owners.

 More information about The Chip Insider™ is available here: